 To avoid compatibility issues between versions, the cluster sending monitoring metrics and the monitoring cluster receiving them should be at the same Elasticsearch version.
 If using the same version is not feasible, check for breaking changes in the X-Pack Release Notes or the Marvel Release Notes to make sure that your versions are compatible.

-When you enable monitoring in Elastic Cloud by configuring your cluster to send monitoring data to itself, your monitoring indices are retained for a certain period by default.
+When you enable monitoring in Elasticsearch Service by configuring your cluster to send monitoring data to itself, your monitoring indices are retained for a certain period by default.
 After the retention period has passed, the monitoring indices are deleted automatically.
 The retention period when a cluster sends monitoring data to itself depends on the version of Elasticsearch:

 For Elasticsearch 5.x clusters: Monitoring data is retained for three days by default or as specified by the